Alhadis/Coding-Style/README.md

 them enjoy it, use tabs, and *use them responsibly*.
 Which brings me to point 2:

-2. DON'T USE TABS FOR ALIGNMENT
+2. Don't use tabs for alignment
 --------------------------------------------------------------------------------
 Never assume a tab will be of any particular length, even if your project has an `.editorconfig` file.
 Imagine a tab is an invisible, elastic region of space the